pc4653/828P2/README.md

 Change the set up from wide one FC layer to deep layers;

+Change the set up from having the input to be sequence of data (2 dimension) to just data (1 dimension)

 Adding dropout to the network;

 Generative different sets of signatures to see if similairty between signatures give problem for the network and that if bootstrap actually helps;